busterbenson/buster-wiki/content/blog/2009/05-28-frugal-to-the-max.md

 *This one was on a blog that got deleted.
 Found a copy of the text and archiving it here.*

-When I turned 30, my birthday motto was "Higher highs and lower lows".
+When I turned 30, my birthday motto was [Higher highs and lower lows](/blog/2006/05-31-higher-highs-lower-lows).

-When I turned 31, my birthday motto was "Double down".
+When I turned 31, my birthday motto was [Double down](/blog/2007/05-29-double-down).

-When I turned 32, my birthday motto was "No problem".
+When I turned 32, my birthday motto was [No problem](/blog/2008/05-27-no-problem).

 Each year, the motto has helped me frame the upcoming year and give it some kind of direction.
 Those three mottos are pretty much a table of contents of my 30s so far.